Learning During School Closures or Other Circumstances

 At secondary schools, a remote learning contact will be designated to whom parents/guardians may direct questions.

-- Key materials, presentations, concepts and all lesson materials should be available for students for all classes.
+- Students may have synchronous instruction and engage in lessons asynchronously (any time learning), individually connecting with content to learn and do their assignments.
+Key materials, presentations, concepts and lesson materials should be available for students for all classes.

 - Students will receive feedback on their learning.
 Based on the assignment, the teacher will meet with a student on Microsoft Teams or after the student returns to school to review their work, address errors or misconceptions.